NASA-IMPACT/veda-ui/docs/content/TAXONOMY.md

   - High
   - Medium
   - Low
-- `Nature`: The nature of this dataset indicates the status of its data.
+- `Grade`: Indicates the use that a dataset is recommended or suitable for.
   - Research
   - Agency standard/regulatory